Gurobi/gurobi-machinelearning/docs/source/firststeps-introduction.rst

 The function :py:func:`add_predictor_constr <gurobi_ml.add_predictor_constr>` is
 a shorthand that should add the correct model for any supported regression model, but individual functions for each regression model are also available.
-For the list of frameworks and regression models supported and the corresponding functions please refer to the :doc:`mlm-supported` section.
+For the list of frameworks and regression models supported, and the corresponding functions please refer to the :doc:`mlm-supported` section.

 For some regression models, additional optional parameters can be set to tune